grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 title: Custom scene objects
 ---

 Scenes comes with extensibility in mind.
-On top of the library primitives you can build your own custom scene objects that extend basic functionality of the library.
+In addition to the library primitives, you can build your own custom scene objects that extend the basic functionality of the library.
+This topic describes how to create a custom object.

-## Create custom scene object
+## Create custom scene objects

+Follow these steps to create a custom scene object.

 ### Step 1.
-Define state type of the custom object
+Define the state type of the custom object

-Start with defining the state type for your custom object.
-This interface must extend `SceneObjectState` interface:
+Start by defining the state type for your custom object.
+This interface must extend the `SceneObjectState` interface:

 ```ts
 interface CounterState extends SceneObjectState {